msuhanov/regf/Windows registry file format specification.md

 Key security (sk)|Security descriptor item
 Big data (db)|List of data fragments

-Also, *Cell data* may contain a raw data (*Key value* data) and any lists defined below.
+Also, *Cell data* may contain a raw data (e.g. *Key value* data) and any lists defined below.
 A padding may be present at the end of a cell.

 #### Index leaf
 Index leaf has the following structure: